Battle of Leyte Gulf: History's last salvo

 Yamashiro and Mogami were crippled by a combination of 16-inch and 14-inch armor-piercing shells, as well as the fire of Oldendorf's flanking cruisers.
 The cruisers that had the latest radar equipment fired well over 2,000 rounds of armor-piercing 6-inch and 8-inch shells.
 Louisville (Oldendorf's flagship) fired 37 salvos—333 rounds of 8-inch shells.
 The Japanese command had apparently lost grasp of the tactical picture, with all ships firing all batteries in several directions, "frantically showering steel through 360°."
 Shigure turned and fled but lost steering and stopped dead.
 At 04:05 Yamashiro was struck by a torpedo fired by the destroyer Bennion, and suddenly sank at about 04:20, with Nishimura on board.
 Mogami and Shigure retreated southwards down the Strait.
 The destroyer Albert W. Grant was hit by friendly fire during the night battle, but did not sink.

 The rear of the Japanese Southern Force—the "Second Striking Force" commanded by Vice Admiral Shima—had departed from Mako and approached Surigao Strait about 40 mi astern of Nishimura.
 Shima's run was initially thrown into confusion by his force nearly running aground on Panaon Island after failing to factor the outgoing tide into their approach.
 Japanese radar was almost useless due to excessive reflections from the many islands.
 The American radar was equally unable to detect ships in these conditions, especially PT boats, but PT-137 hit the light cruiser Abukuma with a torpedo that crippled her and caused her to fall out of formation.
 Shima's two heavy cruisers, Nachi and Ashigara, and four destroyers next encountered remnants of Nishimura's force.
-Shima saw what he thought were the wrecks of both Nishimura's battleships and ordered a retreat.
-His flagship Nachi collided with Mogami, flooding Mogami's steering room and causing her to fall behind in the retreat; she was further damaged by American carrier aircraft the next morning, abandoned and scuttled by a torpedo from Akebono.
+Shima saw what he thought were the wrecks of both Nishimura's battleships and ordered a retreat before coming into range of the U.S. battleships and cruisers.
+His flagship Nachi collided with Mogami, flooding Mogami's steering room and causing her to fall behind in the retreat; Mogami was further damaged by American carrier aircraft the next morning, abandoned and scuttled by a torpedo from Akebono.
+Aside from the collision damage to heavy cruiser Nachi and a PT torpedo hit to light cruiser Abukuma, Shima's forces were unscathed.